v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 The moving line represents the write boundary: plaintext source record in memory, authenticated encrypted record at rest.

-AES-256-GCMVault, raw, state, attachments
+AES-256-GCMMemory, raw, state, skills, attachments

 scryptPassword verifier and wrapped key